andy9kv/Projects/Traffic Sign Detection.md

 ## Implementation

-The program is about 400 lines of optimized python code.
+&nbsp;&nbsp;&nbsp;&nbsp;The program is about 400 lines of optimized python code.
 I put great efforts into maximizing the speed and efficiency of the code including using lambda function where appropriate and relying on NumPy subroutine alternatives when possible.
 Runtime is no more then 3-4 times slower than normal video playback speed (e.g. a video's frame rate reduces from 30fps to 10fps) if real-time computation is done.
 The well-commented code can be found [here](/Project_Files/Traffic_Sign_Detection/sign_detection.py).

 Libraries Used:
 * [OpenCV 3.3](https://opencv.org/opencv-3-3.html) - Image management and computer vision algorithm implementations
 * [NumPy](https://www.numpy.org/) - Powerful and efficient n-dimensional array implementation (and much more!)

-A peek behind the curtain; before scanning for possible sign shapes or any application of the polygon approximation function, the program must isolate edges from non-edges in the image.
+&nbsp;&nbsp;&nbsp;&nbsp;A peek behind the curtain; before scanning for possible sign shapes or any application of the polygon approximation function, the program must isolate edges from non-edges in the image.
 Opencv 3.3 offers an implementation of the [Canny edge detector](https://docs.opencv.org/3.1.0/da/d22/tutorial_py_canny.html), however it does not offer a sufficient degree of precision in the detected edges.
 As shown below, the canny edge detector isolates only the most significant edges whereas my implementation of the [sobel filter](https://en.wikipedia.org/wiki/Sobel_operator) produces an edge map with much more detail.
 A sample of both edge operators applied to a recording of a drive in NYC is shown below (left: canny, right: sobel),

 PUT A SIDE BY SIDE VIEW OF RAW VID AND SOBEL AND CANNY TO COMPARE